Personalize selling with product rec quizzes 👉

 Signup

-Don’t run and hide.
+So, don’t run and hide.

 The first step when analyzing survey data is to turn your individualized responses into aggregated numbers.
-This sounds complicated but really it just means you need to do some counting.
+This sounds complicated, but really, it just means you need to do some counting.

 For every question in your survey, you need to know the total number of people who answered with each response.
 Take a look at this example question: